-The CSRA's population is 454,901.
-Since 1980, the region has enjoyed steady population growth, increasing by 32.3% (Figure R-1).
+The population is 481,063.
+Since 2000, the region has enjoyed steady population growth, increasing by 16.6% since 2000.
+(Figure R-1).
 Anchored by the Augusta-Richmond County core area, new residents have been attracted by jobs and affordable housing costs.

-Source: U.S. Bureau of the Census
+Source: U.S. Census

 Population growth has not been evenly distributed throughout the region.
-As of the 2016 estimate, six of thirteen CSRA counties have lost population since 2010.
-Hancock County has had the highest rate of population decline (8.36%), followed closely by Wilkes County (-7.43%) and Taliaferro County (-7.22%) (Table R-1).
-The region's highest growth rate occurred in Columbia County, with its population increasing by 18.86% rate since 2010.
+As of the 2020 estimate, seven of thirteen CSRA counties have lost population since 2020.
+Taliaferro County has had the highest rate of population decline (-23.2%), followed closely by Warren County (-17%) and Hancock County (-15.6%) (Table R-1).
+The region's highest growth rate occurred in Columbia County, with its population increased by 72.8%% rate since 2000.
 Richmond County, the most populous county in the CSRA, has kept adding to its population, albeit at a slower rate than the regional average.
-Overall, the region's population growth rate (32.3%) lags the state average (77.3%)
+Overall, the region's population growth rate (16.6%) lags the state average (77.3%)